farias0/opengl_learn/notes.md

 **Shader** programs need to be compiled at runtime before being used.
 Vertex and fragment shaders always need to be provided.

-**Vertex Buffer Objects (VBOs)** stores simple, sequential vertex data. **Element Buffer Objects (EBOs)** stores an ordered list of indicies referencing the vertices in a VBO, which allows to describe complex geometry avoiding repeated vertices. **Vertex Array Objects (VAOs)** stores binding references of both VBOs and EBOs, alongside metadata, to be used during rendering.
-This data can be used to draw different types of primitives.
+**Vertex Buffer Objects (VBOs)** stores simple, sequential vertex data. **Element Buffer Objects (EBOs)** stores an ordered list of indicies referencing the vertices in a VBO, which allows to describe complex geometry avoiding repeating vertices. **Vertex Array Objects (VAOs)** stores binding references of both VBOs and EBOs, alongside metadata, to be used during rendering.

+Vertex data in the form of objects can be used to draw different types of **primitives**.
+This is done by interpolating the values of each pair of vertices for each fragment lying in between them.